A PDF version of this policy is at the bottom of the page.

 Purpose: This policy provides information and processes by which University personnel will create, obtain and maintain all electronic and information technology in a manner that ensures accessibility for individuals with disabilities.

-History: This policy is new.
-It was adopted by the Board of Trustees on February 24, 2017.
+History: This policy updates a previous version dated February 24, 2017 and was adopted by the Board of Trustees on May 10, 2019.

 Scope: This policy applies to all information technology that EWU develops, procures, or uses.